 It's creation was inspired by stately gardens in Europe.

 The Water Garden is impressive.
 There's cascading water, colourful trees and a stunning stone bridge.
 A highlight for kids is the maze.

-Getting there: Located 530 Mayfield Road in Mayfield.
+Getting there: 530 Mayfield Road, Mayfield.
+There's no public transport.

 For magnificent views across Jamison Valley, visit Elysian Rock lookout.
 Two fenced lookouts joined by a bridge sit high on the cliff edge.